-Measure out the ground almonds and powdered sugar into a food processor.
+Measure out the almond flour and powdered sugar and add to a food processor.

 Run the machine for about 20 seconds until the ingredients are combined.
 This makes sure there are no lumps in the macarons.

-Add the first half of the egg white mixture to the almonds and sugar.
+Add the first half of the meringue to the almonds and sugar.